ttu/ttu.github.io/_posts/2017-8-17-introduction-to-fake-json-server.md

 ## Quick start

-This post shows how to integrate Fake JSON Server to an existing Front End _prototype_ that didn't previously use any Back End.
-This post also shows how to test API endpoints with Swagger and curl.
+This post shows how to:
+* __Use Fake JSON Server with an existing Front End prototype__
+* __Test API endpoints with Swagger and curl__

 The prototype used as an example is the official [Redux TodoMVC](https://github.com/reactjs/redux/tree/master/examples/todomvc) example.
 The modified code can be found from [todomvc-fake-server](https://github.com/ttu/todomvc-fake-server) repository.

 Complete documentation and examples for [Fake JSON Server](https://github.com/ttu/dotnet-fake-json-server) and [JSON Flat File Datastore](https://github.com/ttu/json-flatfile-datastore) can be found from Github.